nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `delete INDEX`

 > Deletes a task at the specified `INDEX`.
-The `INDEX` refers to the index number shown in the most recent listing.
+The `INDEX` refers to the index number shown in the most recent listing

 Example:
 * list<br>delete 2

 > Deletes 2nd task from the task list

 Deletion is also possible after finding keywords.
-Delete the task by specifying the INDEX that follows the results of find.
+Delete the task by specifying the INDEX that follows the results of find
 * find tutorial<br>
 delete 1